ChironSZTE/cave-of-chiron/_pages/topics/docker/volumes.md

 They allow you to store contents of directories outside of containers, and in turn independently of their state.
 This means that when you delete and recreate them (e.g. because you have updated them), files stored in volumes are kept.

-Volumes may also be used for sharing files between multiple containers, but this setup needs to be supported by the software running in both of them, otherwise you should expect data corruption to happen.
+Volumes may also be used for sharing files between multiple containers.

+This setup needs to be supported by the software running in both of them, otherwise you should expect data corruption to happen, purely out of them overwriting each other's work.
+{: .notice--warning}

 Based on the volume driver in use, the files may be stored at a network location, they may be encrypted, compressed, and other possibilities may become available with them.